NMAnalytics/Project-2/Answers.md

 The highest selling month is November almost double of October.

 ---
-Next we will find the deal size
+Next, we will find the deal size
 ```sql
 SELECT DEALSIZE, sum(sales) as revenue
 from sales_data_sample